thatsathishkumar/thatsathishkumar/README.md

 - 👋 # Hi, I’m @thatsathishkumar
 - 👀 I’m interested in dsa and web developing and data analysis
 - 🌱 I’m currently learning artificial intelligence and data science
-- 💞️ I’m looking to collaborate on data analysis
+- 💞️ I’m looking to collaborate on programming for software developer
 - 📫 reach me sathishkumarmani2002@gmail.com

 <!---